Kotzur/TwitterSentiment/log.md

     - Write and submit the ethics form
     - Finish off the Dart interface: I need to style it still and most importantly run a process and read the response.
     - Write experiment manual and send off with working dart.
-    - use the browser http library for dart

 ### Corrections from Overseers ###
 - add calendar dates to the schedule